tracee/tracee/README.md

 ## License
 This project is released under the revised [BSD License](LICENSE).

-#BECOME GITHUB PAGE
+# Integration manual

 ## The logging MDC
-The Mapped Diagnosis Context is a logging concept that allows printing of contextual information in log messages without explicitly naming them on each log statement.
+The Mapped Diagnosis Context (MDC) is a logging concept that allows printing of contextual information in log messages without explicitly passing them them to each log statement.
 A MDC is bound to its executing thread (in fact they are backed by thread locals).

 Invocation of JavaEE components are seldom fully processed within a single thread - they might even not be fully processed on the same JVM.
-Each time an invocation escapes its original executing thread, the MDC is lost in the nested processing.
+So each time an invocation escapes its original executing thread, the MDC is lost in the nested processing.
 We call these context boundaries MDC gaps.
 There are different kinds of those gaps:

 * Remote calls